Université Euro Méditerranéenne de Fès

 The thesis will be presented by Mr. Boris Arnaud NOTCHUM DEFFO

-“Advanced Control Strategies for Frequency Stability in Microgrids with High Incorporation of Renewable Energy Sources”
+“Advanced Control Strategies for Frequency Stability in Microgrids with High Penetration of Renewable Energy Sources”

-The increasing penetration of renewable energy sources in isolated microgrids poses a significant challenge to frequency stability due to their intermittent nature and reduced system inertia.
-This thesis focuses on the development of advanced frequency control strategies for isolated microgrids integrating renewable sources, energy storage systems, and diesel generators under disturbances and modeling uncertainties.
+The increasing penetration of renewable energy sources in isolated microgrids poses a significant challenge to frequency stability due to their intermittent nature and the system's reduced inertia.
+This thesis focuses on developing advanced frequency control strategies for isolated microgrids that integrate renewable sources, energy storage systems, and diesel generators, under disturbances and modeling uncertainties.

 Several complementary control approaches are proposed.
-First, a robust sliding mode control strategy based on linear matrix inequalities is developed to ensure asymptotic stability and strong robustness against uncertainties.
-To reduce computational complexity, a cascaded control structure is then introduced while preserving satisfactory dynamic performance.
-In a third contribution, a fractional-order PID controller is designed to provide synthetic inertia, offering improved tuning flexibility and enhanced transient response compared to classical controllers.
-These developments are finally unified in a hybrid architecture combining SMC-LMI for secondary frequency control with a cascaded PDn–PI virtual inertia controller, achieving faster recovery, improved disturbance rejection, and enhanced robustness.
+First, a robust sliding mode control strategy based on linear matrix inequalities is developed to guarantee asymptotic stability and strong robustness against uncertainties.
+To reduce computational complexity, a cascade control structure is then introduced, preserving satisfactory dynamic performance.
+In a third contribution, a fractional-order PID controller is designed to provide synthetic inertia, offering greater tuning flexibility and an improved transient response compared to classical controllers.
+These developments are finally unified in a hybrid architecture that combines SMC-LMI for secondary frequency control with a cascaded PDn–PI virtual inertia controller, achieving faster recovery, better disturbance rejection, and greater robustness.

-All controllers are optimally tuned using metaheuristic optimization algorithms, which minimize standard performance indices, and their effectiveness is validated through extensive MATLAB/Simulink simulations under diverse operating scenarios.
-Overall, the thesis contributes robust and adaptive solutions for improving frequency stability in low-inertia renewable microgrids.
+All controllers are optimally tuned using metaheuristic optimization algorithms, which minimize standard performance indices, and their effectiveness is validated through extensive simulations in MATLAB/Simulink under various operational scenarios.
+Overall, the thesis contributes robust and adaptive solutions to improve frequency stability in low-inertia renewable microgrids.

-Thesis will be presented to the jury members:
+The thesis will be presented before the jury members:

 ReviewerPESPr.
 Rachid EL BACHTIRIEST-USMBA